-Scientists have been trained to focus on specific disciplines where the majority of their team members or coworkers have similar technical backgrounds and "speak" the same language.
-As a scientist progresses in their career at a company or agency, they increasingly begin to supervise and manage people and projects - tasks they have generally never been trained for.
+Scientists and technologists have been trained to focus on specific disciplines where the majority of their team members or coworkers have similar technical backgrounds and "speak" the same language.
+As a scientist or technologist progresses in their career at a company or agency, they increasingly begin to supervise and manage people and projects - tasks they have generally never been trained for.
 When a technical individual crosses over to a program lead or manager role, he or she must acquire a new suite of skills in leadership, planning, and collaboration with other (often non-science) units within an organization.
-We seek, by means of the science management program, to give scientists those skills.
+We seek, by means of the science management program, to give scientists and technologists those skills.

 On January 15th, 2015, the KU-Edwards campus convened over 25 scientists, managers, executives, and human resources specialist from regional science-oriented companies and agencies in a Science Manager Curriculum Development Workshop.
-At this workshop, the general objectives of and needs were presented to the group, and facilitated small-group discussions were used to elicit from the participants the ideal skillset for a scientist-manager and the curriculum for a science manager program.
+At this workshop, the general objectives of and needs were presented to the group, and facilitated small-group discussions were used to elicit from the participants the ideal skill set for a scientist-manager and the curriculum for a science manager program.

 Admission to Graduate Studies

 An applicant seeking to pursue graduate study in the College may be admitted as either a degree-seeking or non-degree seeking student.
 Policies and procedures of Graduate Studies govern the process of Graduate admission.
 These may be found in the Graduate Studies section of the online catalog.

 Please consult the Departments & Programs section of the online catalog for information regarding program-specific admissions criteria and requirements.
 Special admissions requirements pertain to Interdisciplinary Studies degrees, which may be found in the Graduate Studies section of the online catalog.